-About the menu.
-Main courses are served in notably smaller portions.
+About the food selection: Main courses are served in notably smaller portions.
 I think the tacit intention is to allow passengers to try different dishes.
 You are also free to order numerous times.

 Here’s how I would summarise my pre-flight time in The Private Room:

 - Utterly flattering too.
 The personalised service was awesome.

 - Luxurious, in a quiet, exclusive, old-world way.

 After a lazy long shower, I made my way to the boarding gate there about 45 minutes before departure time.

 It was very crowded, as a large group of (Anime-Perfect) Japanese high-school female students were also taking the same flight back to Japan.